PreetiW/trains-full-stack-app/README.md

 # Trains Schedule App

-This repo contains both frontend (React + Typescript) and backend (Spring Boot + H2 Database) code for Trains Schedule app.
+This repo contains both **frontend (React + Typescript) and backend (Spring Boot + H2 Database)** code for Trains Schedule app.
 Trains Schedule app allows you to to enter details about different trains and display all the trains schedule information.

 # What do you need for the Environment?
-* Firstly download [Node](https://nodejs.org/) (\supports Node 10.3+, but the latest Node LTS is always recommended).
+* Firstly download [Node](https://nodejs.org/) (supports Node 10.3+, but the latest Node LTS is always recommended).
 Use [this](https://www.youtube.com/playlist?list=PLBBog2r6uMCQN4X3Aa_jM9qVjgMCHMWx6) for step by step installation guide
-*  Java 8 and Eclipse - Oxygen+ - (Embedded Maven From Eclipse).
-Use [this](https://www.youtube.com/playlist?list=PLBBog2r6uMCSmMVTW_QmDLyASBvovyAO3) for step by step installation guide ( Preffred Eclipse version: eclipse-jee-2020-06)
+*  Java 8 and Eclipse - Use [this](https://www.youtube.com/playlist?list=PLBBog2r6uMCSmMVTW_QmDLyASBvovyAO3) for step by step installation guide ( Preffred Eclipse version: eclipse-jee-2020-06)
 * Any editor or your choice

 # How to Run the Project